Saturday, October 21

 Mary Church Terrell (1863–1954) was one of the first African American women to earn a college degree, and was a national activist for civil rights and suffrage.
 Born in Memphis, TN, she was a founding member of the National Association for the Advancement of Colored People.

 Sue Shelton White (1887–1943) was a lawyer originally from Henderson, TN who served as a national leader of the women’s suffrage movement.
-According to a Nashville Newspaper, she may be the first person in American history to burn an effigy of a sitting President.
+During the first Watchfire in 1917, Sue Shelton White burned an effigy of President Wilson and was arrested.

 Chick History is a 501c3 charitable organization and portions of your ticket may be tax deductible.
 Chick History will provide all attendees with a tax receipt letter for their records.